 Still need help?
-Here's a guideline of how often you should be hanging out with your partner based on how long you've been together.
+Here's a guideline of how often you might consider hanging out with your partner, based on how long you've been together.
 Remember to adjust whenever necessary so that you're always happy and comfortable in your relationship.

 If You've Only Been Dating For A Month

-You can agree to see your partner at least two out of the four weekends if you're available.
-It's just enough time to establish that you enjoy each other's company without imposing too much on other areas of your life like your weekly best friends' brunch.
+You might consider agreeing to see your partner at least two out of the four weekends of the month, if you're available.
+It's just enough time to establish that you enjoy each other's company without imposing too much on other areas of your life, like your weekly best friends' brunch.

 If You've Been Dating For At Least Three Months